SantiZetina/NSP-Sports/README.md

-# Project1
+# NSP Sports
-World Cup is a website utilizing HTML, CSS, and JavaScript to bring you the World Cup anywhere you go.
+NSP Sports is a website utilizing HTML, CSS, and JavaScript to bring you the World Cup anywhere you go.
 Utilizing API's the website automatically updates scores, highlights and the weather.
 ## Site
 https://santizetina.github.io/project-1/